Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 a.
 The AT89C51AC3 is 'binary compatible' with which popular microcontroller?

 ```
-The DS89C450 is binary compatible with it, meaning code written for one, can run on the other with modification
+The DS89C450 is binary compatible with it, meaning code written for one, can usually run on the other without modification
 ```

 b.
 What high-level computer architecture makes use of shared data and program memory